 Single, graduate student housing options include one- and two-bedroom furnished apartments at Tenth and Home.
 Two-bedroom options are for two roommates.

 - Can a single grad student apply for FAMILY housing?

-No. Single students are not eligible for FAMILY (unfurnished) housing and may no longer apply for FAMILY housing.
+No. Single students are not eligible for FAMILY (unfurnished) housing and may not apply for FAMILY housing.

 - I am a single grad student and currently live in an unfurnished, one-bedroom apartment.
 Can I continue to live there?